 In today’s fast-paced world, no one has the time to wait.
 While your website takes five seconds to load a page, your prospective customer would have navigated through five more sites!
 There are statistics that say even a single second’s delay in loading time reduces conversions by 7 percent.
 No user will wait for more than three seconds if your page doesn’t open in front of them.
 Therefore, having a fast loading website isn’t optional anymore.
 It’s a must.
 Here are a few things you can try to reduce the loading time of your website –

-- Get a good hosting plan after thorough review
+- Get a good hosting plan after a thorough review

 - Use caches